 5. Myth: I shouldn’t have to be the one to change.

-Fallacy: This myth is based upon the laws of a world in which things are always fair.
+Fallacy: This myth is based on the laws of a world in which things are always fair.
 In the real world, you must make real decisions – even if they don’t seem fair.

 6. Myth: I should be able to cope without help.